blowb/blowb-doc/install-essential-docker/mariadb.rst

   - **innodb-heavy-4G**: This is for systems with 4GB of memory running mostly MariaDB using InnoDB only tables and performing complex queries with few connections.

-Very likely **small** isn't enough for our use case, as the Internet service software we will install probably uses MariaDB as an important part.
+Very likely **small** is not enough for our use case, as the Internet service software we will install probably uses MariaDB as an important part.
 You can start with **medium** if you are not sure how much resource your MairaDB instance would use.